Consolidation Agent

 Non-controlling interest (NCI) computation - IFRS 10.B94 + ASC 810-10-45-15 Calculate non-controlling interest share of subsidiary net income, OCI and equity at reporting date per ownership percentage - applying IFRS 10.B94 partial-period adjustment for mid-year ownership changes and ASC 810-10-45-15 NCI presentation in consolidated equity (separate from parent equity)?
 Rules Engine

-Deterministic arithmetic from ownership percentage and subsidiary results; IFRS 10.B94 + ASC 810-10-45-15 require separate NCI presentation; ASC 810-10-45-22 transactions between parent and NCI without loss of control treated as equity transactions (no gain/loss); SEC + FRC require NCI rollforward in equity statement
+Deterministic arithmetic from the ownership percentage and subsidiary results.
+IFRS 10.B94 and ASC 810-10-45-15 require NCI to be presented separately, ASC 810-10-45-22 treats transactions between parent and NCI without loss of control as equity transactions with no gain or loss, and the SEC and FRC require an NCI rollforward in the equity statement.

 Decision Record